 The following are the minimum requirements for admission to UFV.

-Post-secondary programs at UFV generally require B.C. high school graduation or equivalent for admission.
-Some programs, such as Qualifying Studies, accept mature students (age 19 or older as of the first day of classes) without high school graduation.
-Many programs accept students based on completion of nine or more post-secondary credits with a minimum GPA of 2.0 or higher.
-Non-graduates who may require academic preparation are encouraged to contact the Upgrading and University Preparation department (UUP) for assessment and advice before applying to post-secondary programs.
+Post-secondary programs at UFV generally require B.C. secondary school graduation or equivalent for admission.
+Some programs, such as Qualifying Studies, accept mature students (19 years of age or older by the first day of classes) without secondary school graduation.
+Many programs accept students based on completion of nine or more post-secondary credits with a minimum GPA of 2.00.
+Non-graduates who may require academic preparation are encouraged to contact the Upgrading and University Preparation (UUP) department for assessment and advice before applying to post-secondary programs.

 Programs may admit students in one of two ways:

-Programs that admit on a competitive basis will include information on the criteria that will be used in the "Basis of admission decision" section for each program in this calendar.
+Programs that admit on a competitive basis will include information on the criteria that will be used in the "Basis for admission decision" section for each program in the calendar.